nghianguyentek/nodejs/npm.md

 ## What is npm?

 npm is the default package manager for Node.js.
-Node.js includes it, so we could use it (the `npm` command) after installing Node.js.
+Node.js includes it by default, so we could use it (the `npm` command) after installing Node.js.

 ## What does npm use for?